Proxy Reconstruction Pre-training for Ramp Flow Prediction at Highway Interchanges: Introduction

 \section{Introduction}

-Highways are the backbone of transportation networks in urban agglomerations, providing high-capacity mobility for the movement of people and goods between origins and destinations \citep{guan2008statistical}.
-The highway network is composed of basic road segments, entrance and exit ramps, and system interchanges \citep{manual2000highway}.
+Highways are the backbone of transportation networks in urban agglomerations, providing high capacity for the movement of people and goods between origins and destinations \cite{guan2008statistical}.
+The highway network is composed of basic road segments, entrance and exit ramps, and system interchanges \cite{manual2000highway}.
 As key nodes connecting different highways, interchanges enable traffic flow to achieve continuous and rapid transitions in multiple directions through complex ramp systems.
-Moreover, interchange structures vary widely, including trumpet, turbine, cloverleaf, and their variants \citep{garber1999guidelines}.
-However, during peak hours, interchange traffic flow faces severe challenges, as a large number of vehicles performing route changes converge at these nodes, resulting in traffic bottlenecks.
-These bottlenecks not only reduce interchange efficiency but also propagate along the mainline, ultimately leading to regional congestion \citep{ma2024analysis, mu2025compliance}.
-Consequently, such congestion seriously undermines both public travel satisfaction \citep{higgins2018all} and logistics efficiency \citep{hu2018joint}.
-Therefore, to alleviate congestion and maximize highway capacity, it is essential to monitor traffic operations at interchanges and to design advanced and effective management strategies.
-And accurate ramp traffic flow prediction provides the foundation for refined traffic control \citep{ma2020statistical, liu2016model}.
-Moreover, precise flow prediction helps traffic authorities capture macroscopic demand and analyze the microscopic composition of mainline flow, thereby clarifying the major sources and destinations of vehicles.
-Furthermore, it supports the design of targeted control strategies and enables dynamic monitoring and management of the transportation network \citep{wang2022make, zhang2022adapgl, han2020hierarchical}.
-In addition, ramp traffic flow is indispensable for building complex traffic simulation models and achieving accurate traffic state estimation \citep{kan2020novel}.
+Interchange structures vary widely, including trumpet, turbine, cloverleaf, and their variants \cite{garber1999guidelines}.
+During peak hours, a large number of vehicles performing route changes converge at these nodes, resulting in traffic bottlenecks.
+These bottlenecks reduce interchange efficiency and propagate along the mainline, ultimately leading to regional congestion \cite{ma2024analysis, mu2025compliance}.
+Such congestion seriously undermines public travel satisfaction \cite{higgins2018all} and logistics efficiency \cite{hu2018joint}.
+Therefore, it is essential to monitor traffic operations at interchanges and to design advanced and effective management strategies.
+Accurate ramp traffic flow prediction provides the foundation for refined management \cite{ma2020statistical, liu2016model}.
+It helps traffic authorities analyze the mainline flow composition, identify sources and destinations, and design targeted control strategies for dynamic network management \cite{wang2022make, zhang2022adapgl, han2020hierarchical}.
+Ramp flow data also support traffic simulation and accurate state estimation \cite{kan2020novel}.